会议信息

 AI-driven decision support tools for coaches and analysts.

-Virtual coaches and AI-based trainings.
+Virtual coaches and AI-based training.

 Explainable AI for sports applications.